beeldengeluid/extending-peertube/README.md

 ## PeerTube development

+Beeld & Geluid runs a self-hosted PeerTube instance at <https://peertube.beeldengeluid.nl>

-Beeld & Geluid wil actively maintain this repository for project activities.
+Beeld & Geluid maintains this repository for project activities.
 For upstream development we will use our fork of PeerTube at <https://github.com/beeldengeluid/PeerTube>

 The Creative Commons plugin for PeerTube is maintained in a separate repository at
 <https://github.com/beeldengeluid/peertube-plugin-creative-commons>